Nafiuli131/vpp/README.md

 ## Architectural Decisions

-Layered Architecture: The application follows a classic layered architecture pattern—dividing responsibilities across Controller, Service, and Repository layers.
+# Layered Architecture: The application follows a classic layered architecture pattern—dividing responsibilities across Controller, Service, and Repository layers.
 This promotes separation of concerns, maintainability, and scalability.

 Spring Boot Framework: Chosen for rapid application development, dependency injection, and out-of-the-box support for RESTful services, data validation, and exception handling.

 Database Choice: MySQL is used for production-like persistence, while H2 is used for isolated, in-memory testing, ensuring fast and reliable test execution.

+Initial Data Insertion: On application startup, a pre-defined set of test data is automatically inserted into the database using a JSON file.
+This helps ensure the application has baseline data for functionality testing and validation without manual setup.

 DTOs and Mappers: Data Transfer Objects (DTOs) are used to decouple internal models from API payloads.
 This adds flexibility to evolve internal logic without impacting external interfaces.